 On a Personal Note

 I’m a voracious reader, nationally published freelance writer, gardener, baker, and pickleball player.
 I love going to concerts, live theater, literature readings, and art shows.
 I love talking to outside the box thinkers.
 I am a lifelong learner, and enjoy an adventure in another part of the world.
-I consider myself an ally to Black, Indigenous, and all youth of color as well as to 2SLGBTQ+ young people, whose needs have too often been ignored by mainstream education.
+I am an ally to neurodivergent, Black, Indigenous, and all youth of color as well as to 2SLGBTQ+ young people, whose needs have too often been ignored by mainstream education.

 I come from a family of readers, writers, and storytellers so, from a young age, I developed a passion for all three.